PierreBanwarth/MIDI-Accordina/README.md

 # Presentation

 This project is the last version (V5) of my Accordion Mechanical Keyboard

 Powered by a teensy 4.1.

-We use MIDI protocol and [MOZZI library](https://sensorium.github.io/Mozzi/learn/output/) Most of the code is a reuse of my [previous version of Accordion Mechanical Keyboard](https://github.com/PierreBanwarth/MIDI-Melodica)
+We use MIDI protocol and [MOZZI library](https://sensorium.github.io/Mozzi/learn/output/)
+Most of the code is a reuse of my [previous version of Accordion Mechanical Keyboard](https://github.com/PierreBanwarth/MIDI-Melodica)

 This version is very faster than the previous one thanks to the teensy.
 I have tested it with 5 envelopes at the same time (work only with three with the arduino MEGA)

 # Goal

 This project is a mechanical keyboard simulating a concertina keyboard.
 Working both as a Synth and in MIDI.
 Polyphonic (5 sound at a time now)

 # Electronic
+TODO : Post a tutorial to make your own PCB

-this project work with
+this project work with :
- - 37 mechanical keyboards switches (36 on the keyboard and one for the push/pull) TODO : Post a tutorial to make your own PCB
+ - 37 mechanical keyboards switchs (36 on the keyboard and one for the push/pull)
- - 1 128*64 Oled screen
+ - 128*64 Oled screen
- - 1 Encoder
+ - Encoder
  - jack 3.5 input
  - micro usb input